An example of a product analytics dashboard showing checkout conversion rates.

 Pendo

-Pendo is a growing product analysis and adoption platform.
-Pendo captures both quantitative insights, direct customer feedback, and general product metrics across web and mobile applications.
+Pendo is a growing product analysis and adoption platform that captures quantitative insights, direct customer feedback, and general product metrics across web and mobile applications.

 Heap